aman546587-svg/lively-fox/content/authors/admin/_index.md

 ---

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
-His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
-Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
-Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.
+Aman Baunthiyal is a physicist and surface scientist nearing PhD completion at the University of Bremen, Germany.
+His research focuses on resistive switching technology, oxide thin-film growth, and electrical characterization for next-generation non-volatile memory (NVM) devices.
+He has published in peer-reviewed journals and presented at international conferences, including IEEE NMDC, DPG, IUMRS, and ECOSS.
+With strong expertise in UHV systems, microscopy, and nanomaterials, Aman combines experimental rigor with interdisciplinary collaboration.
+Outside of research, he enjoys scientific outreach, exploring innovative device concepts, and mentoring students.